torvalds/linux/Documentation/trace/stm.rst

 are consistent with what decoder expects, it will be able to properly process the trace data.

-This policy is a tree structure containing rules (policy_node) that have a name (string identifier) and a range of masters and channels associated with it, located in "stp-policy" subsystem directory in configfs.
+This policy is a tree structure containing rules (policy_analde) that have a name (string identifier) and a range of masters and channels associated with it, located in "stp-policy" subsystem directory in configfs.
 The topmost directory's name (the policy) is formatted as